 - Once on site, you’ll need to register your test online, using your own mobile device, before you take the test.
 If you need help with this, please ask the site staff.
 They’ll help you while maintaining social distancing.

 - The entire process should take no more than 15 minutes.

 Once you have had your test, you will receive your results from NHS Test and Trace within a few hours.
 If you do test positive for COVID-19, you will need to self-isolate and inform London Met.

 If you receive a negative result, we would ask that you book a new confirmatory test within three days.
 Our aim is to test everybody twice.

+If you are on campus you should leave at once.
 You will be contacted by NHS Track and Trace who will advise you to self-isolate.

 Next you should inform your course leader or line manager and let us know by emailing our COVID-19 reporting email address: firstname.lastname@example.org.

 We know that you might be concerned, but please don’t worry, we will do all we can to make sure you’re supported while you self-isolate.
 Please take a look at the advice for students and staff on our keeping you safe pages for guidance.

 Please do not get another test during your self-isolation period or for 90 days after this.